Browser DAWs4 min read

 Can browser DAWs handle professional production?

 Yes.
-For songs with typical track counts (10-40 tracks), browser DAWs like Veena produce results indistinguishable from desktop DAWs.
-The limitation is plugin availability, not audio quality.
+For songs with typical track counts (10-40 tracks), browser DAWs like Veena produce results indistinguishable from desktop DAWs — and with Veena now supporting VST and AU plugins, even your favorite instruments and effects come along.
 We explore this in depth in can you make professional music in a browser?
 For specific tool comparisons, see Veena vs BandLab or Veena vs Soundtrap.

 Will browser DAWs replace desktop DAWs?

 Not entirely.
-Desktop DAWs will remain important for plugin-dependent workflows and very large sessions.
-But for the majority of music creation, browser DAWs are increasingly sufficient — especially with AI integration.
+Desktop DAWs will remain important for very large sessions and ultra-low-latency live recording.
+But plugin-dependent workflows are no longer a reason to stay on desktop — Veena loads VST and AU plugins in the browser.
+For the majority of music creation, browser DAWs are increasingly sufficient — especially with AI integration.

 Do browser DAWs work on mobile?